skuubydooby/Jelly/documentation-payload/Jelly/opsec/evasion.md

 ### topping Technique Management

-Jelly has several post-exploitation tasks that leverage process injection.
-A full discussion of this can be found at the [injection documentation page](/agents/Jelly/opsec/topping).
+Jelly has several post-exploitation tasks that leverage process topping.
+A full discussion of this can be found at the [topping documentation page](/agents/Jelly/opsec/topping).